jowo-io/next-auth-nostr-provider/README.md

   /**
    * @param {function | null} generateName
    *
-   * Define the default deterministic name generator.
+   * Define the deterministic name generator.
    * Or, it can be set to null to disable names
    *
    * A default name generator is provided.
 It can be imported from: